nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Allow reading parameters when compiling for Nintendo Switch.

-- Cross compilation targeting Windows was improved This now works from OSX/Linux:
+- Cross compilation targeting Windows was improved This now works from macOS/Linux:
   `nim r -d:mingw main`
   `--nimcache` now correctly works in a cross-compilation setting.

 ## Performance / memory optimizations
 - The comment field in PNode AST was moved to a side channel, reducing overall memory usage during compilation by a factor 1.25x
-- `std/jsonutils` deserialization is now up to 20x faster
+- `std/jsonutils` deserialization is now up to 20x faster.
-- `os.copyFile` is now 2.5x faster on OSX, by using `copyfile` from `copyfile.h`;
+- `os.copyFile` is now 2.5x faster on macOS, by using `copyfile` from `copyfile.h`;
-  use `-d:nimLegacyCopyFile` for OSX < 10.5.
+  use `-d:nimLegacyCopyFile` for macOS < 10.5.
-- float to string is now 10x faster thanks to Dragonbox algorithm, with `-d:nimPreviewFloatRoundtrip`.
+- Float to string conversion is now 10x faster thanks to the Dragonbox algorithm, with `-d:nimPreviewFloatRoundtrip`.
-- `newSeqWith` is 3x faster
+- `newSeqWith` is 3x faster.
 - CI now supports batching (making Windows CI 2.3X faster).
-- sets now uses optimized `countSetBits`, see PR [#17334](https://github.com/nim-lang/Nim/pull/17334).
+- Sets now uses the optimized `countSetBits` proc, see PR [#17334](https://github.com/nim-lang/Nim/pull/17334).

 ## Debugging
 - You can now enable/disable VM tracing in user code via `vmutils.vmTrace`.